-- 12.1.
-St Joseph's School recognises that some children are more vulnerable to abuse and neglect and that additional barriers exist when recognising abuse for some children. - 12.2.
-We understand that this increase in risk is due more to societal attitudes and assumptions or child protection procedures which fail to acknowledge children's diverse circumstances, rather than the individual child's personality, impairment or circumstances. - 12.3.
-In some cases possible indicators of abuse such as a child's mood, behaviour or injury might be assumed to relate to the child's impairment or disability rather than giving a cause for concern.
+- 12.1 St Joseph's School recognises that some children are more vulnerable to abuse and neglect and that additional barriers exist when recognising abuse for some children. - 12.2 We understand that this increase in risk is due more to societal attitudes and assumptions or child protection procedures which fail to acknowledge children's diverse circumstances, rather than the individual child's personality, impairment or circumstances. - 12.3 In some cases possible indicators of abuse such as a child's mood, behaviour or injury might be assumed to relate to the child's impairment or disability rather than giving a cause for concern.
 Or a focus may be on the child's disability, special educational needs or situation without consideration of the full picture.
-In other cases, such as bullying, the child may be disproportionately impacted by the behaviour without outwardly showing any signs that they are experiencing it. - 12.4.
-Some children may also find it harder to disclose abuse due to communication barriers, lack of access to a trusted adult or not being aware that what they are experiencing is abuse. - 12.5.
-To ensure that all of our pupils receive equal protection we will give special consideration to children who are: - 12.5.1.
-Disabled or have special educational needs - 12.5.2.
-Young carers - 12.5.3.
-Affected by parental substance misuse, domestic abuse or parental mental health needs - 12.5.4.
-Asylum seekers - 12.5.5.
-Living away from home - 12.5.6.
-Vulnerable to being bullied or engaged in bullying - 12.5.7.
-Already viewed as a 'problem' - 12.5.8.
-Living in temporary accommodation12.5.9.
-Live transient lifestyles
+In other cases, such as bullying, the child may be disproportionately impacted by the behaviour without outwardly showing any signs that they are experiencing it. - 12.4 Some children may also find it harder to disclose abuse due to communication barriers, lack of access to a trusted adult or not being aware that what they are experiencing is abuse. - 12.5 To ensure that all of our pupils receive equal protection we will give special consideration to children who are: - 12.5.1 Children who have a social worker because they are a child in need or they are on a child protection plan. - 12.5.1.1 Children may need a social worker due to safeguarding or welfare needs.
+Children may need this help due to abuse, neglect and complex family circumstances.
+A child's experiences of adversity and trauma can leave them vulnerable to further harm, as well as educationally disadvantaged in facing barriers to attendance, learning, behaviour and mental health. - 12.5.1.2 Local authorities should share the fact a child has a social worker, and the designated safeguarding lead should hold and use this information so that decisions can be made in the best interests of the child's safety, welfare and educational outcomes.
+This should be considered as a matter of routine.
+There are clear powers to share this information under existing duties on both local authorities and schools and colleges to safeguard and promote the welfare of children. - 12.5.1.3 Where children need a social worker, this should inform decisions about safeguarding (for example, responding to unauthorised absence or missing education where there are known safeguarding risks) and about promoting welfare (for example, considering the provision of pastoral and/or academic support, alongside action by statutory services).
+See Review of Children in Need 2019 for further information.

-- 12.5.10.
-Living in chaotic and unsupportive home situations - 12.5.11.
-Vulnerable to discrimination on the grounds of race, ethnicity, religion, disability or sexuality - 12.5.12.
-At risk of sexual exploitation - 12.5.13.
-Do not have English as a first language - 12.5.14.
-At risk of female genital mutilation - 12.5.15.
-At risk of forced marriage - 12.5.16.
-At risk of being drawn into extremism.
+- 12.5.2 Disabled or have special educational needs - 12.5.3 Young carers - 12.5.4 Affected by parental substance misuse, domestic abuse or parental mental health needs - 12.5.5 Asylum seekers - 12.5.6 Living away from home - 12.5.7 Vulnerable to being bullied or engaged in bullying - 12.5.8 Already viewed as a 'problem' - 12.5.9 Living in temporary accommodation - 12.5.10 Live transient lifestyles - 12.5.11 Living in chaotic and unsupportive home situations - 12.5.12 Vulnerable to discrimination on the grounds of race, ethnicity, religion, disability or sexuality - 12.5.13 At risk of sexual exploitation - 12.5.14 Do not have English as a first language - 12.5.15 At risk of female genital mutilation - 12.5.16 At risk of forced marriage - 12.5.17 At risk of being drawn into extremism.

-13. Anti-Bullying/Cyberbullying
+13 Anti-Bullying/Cyberbullying